 I have used several different gluten-free flour blends for this gluten-free cinnamon crumb cake and they all worked well.

 For a store bought blend, I use King Arthur Gluten-Free Measure for Measure flour.
 It is widely available, certified gluten-free and works well in many recipes.
 Be sure to check out this collection of King Arthur Gluten-Free Flour Recipes.
 Cup4Cup and Pamela’s All Purpose Artisan Blend will also work in this recipe.
 Both are certified gluten-free.
 All of these flours contain binders so there is no need to add the xanthan gum called for in the recipe.

-My custom blend of sorghum, millet and brown rice flours.
+My custom blend of sorghum, millet and brown rice flours is my preferred DIY gluten-free flour.
 My blog post on the best gluten-free flour for baking has the recipe.
 I have also included a super simple flour blend in the notes section in the recipe card.
 I highly encourage you to mix up your own gluten-free flour blend.
 It can be a more affordable option and a great way to expand beyond rice flour.
 Vitacost.com is a great source for gluten-free flours.
 They have their own line of certified gluten-free flours and super fast shipping.